Trail going up Cheoah Bald

 Trip Miles 150.5 miles

-Actually, that's overstating the misery of the day by a lot, considering the day started and ended well.
+Actually, saying that is overstating the misery of the day by a lot, considering the day started and ended well.
+In truth, the problem I had with today was the whole hiking part.

-The start of the day was the best kind any hiker could want.
-I already knew what to expect, so being motivated to wake up and get going early was no problem.
+The start of the day was as best as any hiker could want.
+I admit, though, already knew what to expect.
+Being motivated to wake up and get going early was no problem for me.

 Descent to Nantahala Outdoor Center

-From my campsite it was just one, easy, all-downhill mile to reach Wesser Gap.
-That's where Nantahala Outdoor Center is located.
-It claims to be the nation’s largest outdoor recreation company.
+From my campsite, I only had to go one, easy, all-downhill mile to reach Wesser Gap.
+That's where Nantahala Outdoor Center (NOC) was located.
+The business claims to be the nation’s largest outdoor recreation company.

 River's End Restaurant

-Of primary interest to me upon arrival was River's End Restaurant.
+My interest was focused on River's End Restaurant at NOC.
 It was only a few feet off the trail and was open for breakfast.
+Thankfully, it wasn't busy, and I was able to get a table right away.

 Biscuits and gravy

-I shared a table with Will and Quiet Man, and enjoyed a large plate of biscuits and gravy.
+I ate with Will and Quiet Man, and enjoyed a large plate of biscuits and gravy.

-I'm certain that if thru-hiking the Appalachian Trail involved many more one-mile hikes to a breakfast like this, the trail would be overrun with hikers.
+Without a doubt, if thru-hiking the Appalachian Trail included many one-mile hikes to a breakfast like this, the trail would be overrun with hikers.

 Maildrop